aashiperun/Interactive-Lab-Hub-1/Lab 5/README.md

 <img width="1014" alt="image" src="https://user-images.githubusercontent.com/66789469/196956474-0ea97693-20ec-47bd-a14a-2b50edb19e3f.png">

+While trying contour detection, I observed that it detects shapes very clearly.
+I want to create a device which detects different shapes created by the user and associates these shapes with different moods.
+Based on the detetcted mood it would either play the user's favorite music if they are sad or call their long-distance loved one if they are missing them, etc.

 * Face Detection

 <img width="1012" alt="image" src="https://user-images.githubusercontent.com/66789469/196957095-f8384333-5686-4ced-9aba-71f1f228124f.png">

+For a smart pill dispenser meant specifically for older adults with cognitive deficits, we need to be careful with who we dispense the medicine to.
+One of the checks can be to dispense the medicine only when one face is detected in front of the medicine dispenser.

 * Flow Detection

 <img width="1015" alt="image" src="https://user-images.githubusercontent.com/66789469/196957656-be9a3b1c-fc42-425a-8771-849f7c99f376.png">

+I want to create an Anxiety/ADHD detector.
+One of the most common signs of anxiety/ adhd is restlesness especially in their leg, commonly known as leg bouncing.
+To detect this, I will monitor a person's leg and detect the movement using the flow detection model and determine if the person is anxious or not.
+If the person is anxious, I will play calming sounds through the speaker.

 * Object Detection

 <img width="1016" alt="image" src="https://user-images.githubusercontent.com/66789469/196955758-25390b72-5112-4cad-9b8b-72ea241f9896.png">

+Before entering an exam hall, I can use the object detector to check if students are carrying any objects that are not allowed into the exam hall.

 #### Filtering, FFTs, and Time Series data.
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU or Microphone data stream could create a simple activity classifier between walking, running, and standing.